performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Performance Metrics Values
 --------------------------

-pmFetch function pmStore functionAn application may fetch (or store) values for a set of performance metrics, each with a set of associated instances, using a single ``pmFetch`` (or ``pmStore``) function call.
+An application may fetch (or store) values for a set of performance metrics, each with a set of associated instances, using a single ``pmFetch`` (or ``pmStore``) function call.
 To accommodate this, values are delivered across the PMAPI in the form of a